belamar1/Solana-Bootcamp-HW/README.md

 # Solana Bootcamp Homework Exercises by Encode 🎓🚀

-Welcome to the **Solana Bootcamp Homework Exercises by Encode** repository!
+Welcome to the **Encode-Solana Bootcamp Homework Exercises** repository!
 This repository documents my journey through the Solana Bootcamp, covering a variety of exercises and projects.
-It serves as a resource for anyone interested in learning about Solana and contributing to the growth and success of the Solana community.
+It serves as a resource for anyone interested in learning about Solana and supporting the development and expansion of the Solana ecosystem.

 I hope you'll find this repository useful and clear.
 Let's learn and grow together! 🌟